Alf Humphreys: Early life

-Humphreys was born in Haileybury, Ontario, Canada.
+Alfred Humphreys was born in Haileybury, Ontario, Canada.
 He was the son of Leslie and Gabrielle Humphreys.

 Career

-Humphreys was a dramatic actor who first acted on stage with a troupe in North Bay, Canada.
+Humphreys was a dramatic actor who first acted on stage with a troupe in North Bay, Ontario.
 His breakthrough role was as the Deputy Lester in First Blood (1982), which starred Sylvester Stallone as Rambo.
 His other memorable roles include the character Howard Landers in My Bloody Valentine (1981) and William Drake in the blockbuster film X2 (2003).
 He also starred in two horror films directed by William Fruet: Funeral Home (1980) and Bedroom Eyes (1984).
 He also played supporting parts in such films as Act of Vengeance (1986), Ernest Rides Again (1993), Luna: Spirit of the Whale (2007) and Air Bud: Spikes Back (2003).
-In 2010, he appeared in Diary of a Wimpy Kid as Robert Jefferson, a role he would reprise in the film's sequels Diary of a Wimpy Kid: Rodrick Rules (2011), Diary of a Wimpy Kid: Dog Days (2012) and Diary of a Wimpy Kid: Class Clown (2012).
-Humphreys also appeared in Duke released in April 2012, as character 'Joe'.
+In 2010, he appeared in Diary of a Wimpy Kid as Robert Jefferson, a role he would reprise in the film's sequels Diary of a Wimpy Kid: Rodrick Rules (2011), Diary of a Wimpy Kid: Dog Days (2012) and the short film Diary of a Wimpy Kid: Class Clown (2012).

-Humphreys played numerous small guest roles in television shows throughout the 1980s up to the present including the role of Dr. Pomerantz on the Sci-Fi show The X Files, as well as roles on The Twilight Zone (the 1985 and 2002 revivals), Smallville, Outer Limits and Da Vinci's Inquest.
+Humphreys played numerous small guest roles in television shows throughout the 1980s up to the 2000s, including the role of Dr. Pomerantz on the Sci-Fi show The X Files, as well as roles on The Twilight Zone (the 1985 and 2002 revivals), Smallville, Outer Limits and Da Vinci's Inquest.

 Personal life

-Humphreys’ was married to Elizabeth Moss.
-They had one son Kess and two daughters Kirastyn and Ainsley from Liz's previous marriage.
+Humphreys was married to Elizabeth Moss.
+They had one son (Kess) and two daughters (Kirastyn and Ainsley) from Moss's previous marriage.